 Step 5: Lift Up The Needle

 Now, you can lift up the needle using the hand wheel.
-Slide the fabric out from the machine and cut the threads from the last stretch.
+Slide the fabric out of the machine and cut the threads from the last stretch.
 Give off a finishing touch by pressing the seams properly, and you have learned how to end a stitch.

 End stitch is the most crucial part of stitching, without which your stitching will be meaningless.
-There is no rocket science behind end stitch, all you need to learn is backward and forward stitch at the end of the fabric, and you are good to go with a securely stitched fabric.
+There is no rocket science behind end stitch, all you need to learn is a backward and forward stitch at the end of the fabric, and you are good to go with a securely stitched fabric.

-More Ways to End a Stitch
+More Ways to End a Stitch on Sewing Machine

-There are more than one ways to end a stitch; here are few more ways in which you can end the stitch more professionally and elegantly:
+There are more than one ways to end a stitch; here are a few more ways in which you can end the stitch more professionally and elegantly:

 Stitching in Place